| The Dark Continent |

 They entered into an agreement with Spain, the Treaty of Tordesilhas, in 1494 in an attempt to clearly define each others' spheres of influence.
 The Spanish were effectively to have control over the American route to the Orient and Portugal over the African route.
 The one aberration to this agreement was a Portuguese claim to Brazil which unbeknownst to the signers of the agreement lay on the wrong side of the dividing parallel.
 However, this agreement ensured that the two Catholic powers at least would not squabble over the increasingly profitable routes.

 One commodity that did catch the eye of these early Europeans in Africa were slaves to act as manpower.
 Initially, slavery was something of an opportunistic seizing of curious onlookers.
 There was little market back in Europe as labour was one commodity that the Feudal System had in abundance.
 Besides, their Arab neighbours had a much more sophisticated slave trading system that had been in operation for many centuries.
 It was not until the Spanish discovery of the Americas (whilst searching for their own route to the Spice Islands) that attitudes to slavery were transformed.
-After it became clear that the local indigenous populations in the Americas were being wiped out by European diseases or retired into the interior there was an immediate demand for hardy labour.
+After it became clear that the local indigenous populations in the Americas were being wiped out by European diseases or escaped into the interior there was an immediate demand for hardy labour.
 The Spanish granted the monopoly rights (The Asiento de Negros) to supply slaves to the Americas to the Portuguese who by this time were well established along their maritime routes around Africa.
 However, rather than seizing Africans directly, they plugged themselves into the existing trading networks and bartered for the supply of manpower.
 As early as 1494, the Portuguese had signed agreements with West African leaders to trade rather than seize assets.
 It just so happened that the prime commodity required evolved from being simple victuals to human beings on an ever increasingly large scale.

 Portuguese interest in the slave trade saw them take a more activist role in supporting and supplanting African and Arab kingdoms that might help or hinder their acquisition of suitable manpower.
-Portuguese influence in Guinea Angola and Mozambique were all expanded by supporting those tribes able to supply slaves often at the cost of those who resisted such attempts.
+Portuguese influence in Guinea, Angola and Mozambique were all expanded by supporting those tribes able to supply slaves often at the cost of those who resisted such attempts.
 The fact that the Portuguese would supply muskets in return for these slaves meant that the recipients could use these firearms as a force multiplier in achieving their own expansion and thus secure yet more slaves to trade to the Portuguese.
 The precedent for what would become known as the Atlantic Slave Trade had been set.

 In fact, it was the lucrative slave trade that first caught the imagination of England's Merchant Adventurers in the Sixteenth Century as they sought to discover the sources of Portuguese and Spanish wealth for themselves.
 The first recorded example of slaves being brought to England were 5 African slaves brought back by John Lok in 1555.
 This feat was copied by William Towerson in 1556 and 1557.
 However, it was the exploits of John Hawkins in the 1560s that attempted to take this trade to the next level.
 He reasoned that he could muscle in on the decaying Portuguese trade and take the slaves directly to the Americas where they could be sold at a far greater profit than they could back in Europe.
 His first voyage in 1562 and second in 1564 seemed to confirm this profitable route except that it alerted the Spanish and Portuguese authorities to a breach of their monopoly by their Protestant foes.
 His third voyage in 1567 saw the Spanish attempt to reassert control on this English interloper.
-Hawkins' small fleet was caught by a Spanish fleet at San Juan de Ulua in Mexico after being forced to put in for repairs.
-Most of the fleet was destroyed and Hawkins barely escaped back to England with his life.
+Hawkins' small fleet was caught by a larger Spanish fleet at San Juan de Ulua in Mexico after being forced to put in for repairs.
+Most of his fleet was destroyed and Hawkins barely escaped back to England with his life.
 Many of his crew were captured and ironically enslaved in the Americas themselves.
 This early English attempt to gain entry to the profitable slave trade had failed - but it had alerted the English to the potential profits that could be had from the Continent.